laravel/vite-plugin/UPGRADE.md

 ### JavaScript files containing JSX must use a `.jsx` extension

 You will need to rename any `.js` files containing JSX to instead have a `.jsx` extension.
+If you need to rename your entry point then you should read the [entry point docs](https://github.com/laravel/vite-plugin/blob/docs/docs/vite.md#entry-points) to learn how to configure the Laravel plugin for your project.

 See [this tweet](https://twitter.com/youyuxi/status/1362050255009816577) from Vite's creator for more information.